Discover Springfield’s unique history

 The Springfield Museum is an educational institution authorized by the City of Springfield, Oregon to acquire, preserve, and interpret materials that illustrate the history and development of the City of Springfield, the surrounding rural areas of East Lane County, and the state of Oregon.
 We feature rotating art and historical exhibits, permanent exhibit displays, and provide additional educational programming for our community throughout the year.
 As one of Lane County’s FREE museums, our exhibits and programming provide an outstanding value for our community.

 Covered Bridges of Lane County is on display July 14-October 21, 2017.
 This exhibit explores the history and architecture of existing and lost bridges.
-Featuring oil paintings from the museum’s collection and a variety of photographs, drawings, designs and models, it will be your summer guide to those Lane County landmarks of a bygone age.
+Featuring oil paintings from the museum’s collection and a variety of photographs, drawings, designs and models.

 I Am Not Invisible – November 2017 – For more information on this collection of portraits of Oregon women military veterans coming to the Springfield Museum this fall, visit http://www.iani.oregondva.com.